Report updated Apr 19, 2026

 What Are The Key Features?

-Ability to customize the content, color, and structure of the four quadrants to fit personal workflows.
+Ability to modify the content, color, and structure of the four priority sections.

-Export all to-do and project data into Excel-compatible formats for external editing.
+Export all to-do and project data in Xlsx format for editing and viewing in Excel.

 Who Built It?